faregas2007/full-stack-web/readme.md

 			requires to find pacakge if exists in local/remote machine system.
 - option 2: built-in package with bazel itself. requires to write rules in bazel to automatically installed the package.
 - option 3: docker build with system-wide all package installation.

+weird error: jump from unlinking to data_config.
+Giau dau loi duoi.